Back to Browser Internals

-Why does deleting object properties affect V8 optimization?
+Why does deleting object properties hurt V8 optimization?

 V8 builds hidden classes (maps) per object shape. `delete` mutates the shape and forces the object into slow dictionary mode, evicting it from inline-cache fast paths.